Chapter 3

 Just then, a soft voice interjected.
 "Charles, don't be so angry."
 Michelle had appeared at his side, her tone gentle and placating.
 She then turned to Victoria, her eyes lingering for a moment on the swell of her abdomen before she offered a purely benevolent smile.

 She looked back at Charles, her eyes wide and innocent.
 "But these data errors are quite fundamental.
 This base number, especially, is obviously wrong.
 I think she was probably just unfamiliar with the procedure and made a mistake.
 Being pregnant is tiring, after all.
 Please don't be mad at her anymore.
-Forgive her this one time, won't you?"
+Can you let it go this once?"

 She was so kind, so gentle, every word a plea on Victoria's behalf.